 CEO HSBC Insurance (Asia) Limited and HSBC Life (International) Limited

 Internationally respected mental health advocate, national policy advisor and social entrepreneur

-Leading the business & Go-to-Market strategy for ORC International & the Engine Group in APAC with the objective of driving client success
+Leading the business for ORC International in Hong Kong with the objective of driving client success

 Award-winning wellness and communications professional with over 17 years experience in the multinational legal sector